 We “forget to remember” that, not everything can be “fixed” or neatly filed away, and that’s okay.

 We “forget to remember” that others will change as they evolve, based on their needs and desires.

 We “forget to remember” that we can choose to be who we want, whether eighteen or eighty.

 We “forget to remember, “when we’re young and parenting, that our children will grow up—in the blink of an eye.

-We “forget to remember” to truly see what’s right in front of us instead of seeking the next best thing.
+We “forget to remember” to truly see what’s right before us instead of seeking the next best thing.

 We “forget to remember” that beating ourselves up does not change yesterday; it simply gives more power to the past.

 We “forget to remember” that, in our growing up years, we might have learned to say one thing (or say nothing) to keep the peace, keep someone happy, keep a storm from erupting—but felt something very different.

 Sometimes we need to “remember to forget,” which is even tougher because it requires the work of being fully at peace with yesterdays to be fully at peace with today.
 “Remembering to forget” does not make that situation, experience, or feeling cease to exist.
 It simply empowers you to not let it rule your life.